frequently asked questions

 turn-around time?

-I offer a rush service which reduces the wait time to about 2 weeks; the fees are doubled.
+If you can’t live without your pen for that long, I offer a rush service.
+Wait time is about 2-3 weeks; the fees are doubled.

 shipping